コジママーク

 Yoshikazu Tanaka (Cond.)

-After graduating from Tokyo University of the Arts in 1980, he moved to Germany to continue his studies at the Berliner Kirchen Musik Hochschule studying under the renowned conductor H.M.
+After graduating from the Tokyo National University of Fine Arts and Music in 1980, he moved to Germany to continue his studies at the Berliner Kirchen Musik Hochschule studying under the renowned conductor H.M.
 Rabenstein.
 He remained in Berlin until 1986.

 In 1982, Maestro Tanaka was awarded special honors at the Rupert Conducting Competition sponsored by the BBC.
 In the same year, he made his debut conducting the Berlin Radio Symphony, now known as the Deutsches Symphonie-Orchester Berlin.
 In Japan, Maestro Tanaka has made numerous guest appearances with almost all professional orchestras in this country, including the NHK Symphony Orchestra.
 His conducting appearances generate a great deal of public interest and high acclaim.
 Maestro Tanaka was the official guest conductor for the Kansai Philharmonic Orchestra from 1987 to 1989.
 In 1990, he became Music Director and Conductor in Residence for the Hiroshima Symphony Orchestra.
 In 1991, Maestro Tanaka led the HSO on its first tour to Europe, where they gave their public performance at the UN Peace Concert in Vienna and Prague.
 Maestro Tanaka's refreshingly unique rendition won great admiration from the press and public alike.
 In 1993, he led the HSO in their first public performance in Tokyo, followed by performances in Osaka again receiving accolades for his memorable concert performances.
 A recording of the live performance of the Berlioz Symphonie Fantastique given by the HSO in Tokyo was released by Live Notes Records on CD.
 In 1994, Maestro Tanaka was honored with the Hiroshima Home Television Cultural Award for the contributions he had made to the field of music in collaboration with the HSO.

-Other noted contributions include conducting the KBS Symphony Orchestra, Korea's top orchestra, at the 1993 Asian Contemporary Music Festival; conducting a joint performance by the Sapporo Symphony and Sendai Philharmonic Orchestras of Mahler's Symphonie No. 6, "Tragische;" as well as a number of large-scale projects such as Mahler's Symphonie No. 8, "Symphonie der Tausend," in 1998.
+Other noted contributions include conducting the KBS Symphony Orchestra, Korea's top orchestra, at the 1993 Asian Contemporary Music Festival; conducting a joint performance by the Sapporo Symphony and Sendai Philharmonic Orchestras of Mahler's Symphony No. 6, "Tragische;" as well as a number of large-scale projects such as Mahler's Symphony No. 8, "Symphonie der Tausend," in 1998.

 Maestro Tanaka has not only performed with such internationally renowned classical artists as Gerhart Hetzel, Lynn Harrell, Emmanuel Ax, Midori but he has also ventured into non-traditional musical genres giving joint performances with Chick Corea, Keith Jarrett and Joe Jackson.